metasikander/www.BitcoinHivemind.com/weaknesses/index.md

 ### Scalability

-If scalability is neither a problem [in Bitcoin](https://en.bitcoin.it/wiki/Scalability) nor in [the more-ambitious Namecoin](https://wiki.namecoin.info/index.php?title=Scalability), I have yet to discover a reason why Truthcoin would be especially subject to scalability problems.
+If scalability is neither a problem [in Bitcoin](https://en.bitcoin.it/wiki/Scalability) nor in [the more-ambitious Namecoin](https://wiki.namecoin.info/index.php?title=Scalability), I have yet to discover a reason why Hivemind would be especially subject to scalability problems.
 Unfortunately this is kind of a "big if" as Bitcoin appears to be having some trouble with scalability.

 The vote-matrix (only assembled once per Tau of each Branch) is Voter by Decisions, but both are economically constrained: Decisions are capped, and within the cap Decisions are restrained by increasing fees, and Voters have a diminishing return for constant work (this strongly discourages dust-voters).
 Each Branch creates a new set of Voters, and a new Vote-matrix...this scales linearly.

 Moreover, Vote-Matrices, their Decisions, and their Markets will "fall out" of the blockchain as they are resolved and sold off.
 Only the currently used data structures need to be available to anyone.

-Moreover, Truthcoin is different from Bitcoin in that, even with only a few hundred (rich, informed) users, the project could still have a tremendous impact on society.
+Moreover, Hivemind is different from Bitcoin in that, even with only a few hundred (rich, informed) users, the project could still have a tremendous impact on society.
 Most of the benefits lie in the cheap *option* to participate, which does not need to be exercised, and in simply displaying the blockchain's data.
 Likely, TC will have fewer users than Bitcoin.
 People purchase several times a day, but very rarely does any individual bet/invest/trade as often.

 Whatever the case may be, clever people are thinking up new scalability solutions all the time.